daveymcd/DbWebAPI/README.md

      DbWebApi v1.2 - Database Web Service for archival of documents.

      V1.0 2021-04-01 D.McDonald
-     Creation of Web API controller for use by Xamarin Mobile App.
+     Creation of REST API controller for use by Xamarin Mobile App.

      V1.1 2021-04-14 D.McDonald
-     Added simple View controller for browser access.
+     Added simple MVC View controller for browser access.

      V1.2 2021-04-17 D.McDonald
      Added Razor Pages with sort, search and modal CRUD facility.

 Overview:

-     The in-memory Database holds mock-up's of various food industry regulatory documents.
-The governments 'Food Standards Agency' require these documents to be archived and held by catering companies as a record of their compliance with UK food hygiene regulation...
+     This OoenAPI uses an in-memory Database to hold mock-up's of various food industry regulatory documents.

+     The governments 'Food Standards Agency' require these documents to be archived and held by catering companies as a record of their compliance with UK food hygiene regulation.

 Documents: